ParadiseBotList/paradiseapi.js/README.md

 # paradiseapi.js
-An official module for interacting with the  Paradise API
+An official NPM module for interacting with the  Paradise API

 ## Installation
 `npm install ` - Coming Soon